Arboreal Singularities in Weinstein Skeleta: Introduction

 In \cite{N2}, Nadler proved that any Legendrian singularity admits a non-characteristic deformation to a collection of arboreal Legendrian singularities preserving the associated microlocal sheaf category.
 Some have envisioned a version of this procedure for singular Lagrangians in a symplectic manifold.
 In this paper, while we maintain consistency with this general idea, we do not attempt to emulate this Legendrian arborealization in the Lagrangian setting, and it is possible that our procedure would yield different results than a rigorous global Lagrangian version of \cite{N2}.
 While there is not a unique arboreal representative of a given Weinstein class and thus could be more than one procedure for arborealization, our procedure has the advantage that the deformations of the Lagrangian skeleton we perform preserve the Weinstein homotopy type of the surrounding symplectic manifold instead of only (a priori) preserving its microlocal sheaf/wrapped Fukaya category invariants.
 Furthermore, our procedure is global and any new singularities appearing through this deformation at the global scale are carefully controlled.

 The main progress made in this paper comes in two stages given in sections \ref{s:bones} and \ref{s:tangential}.
-The goal of the first stage is to find a skeleton whose singular stratification uniquely determines the Weinstein manifold and is stable under certain kinds of perturbations (contact perturbations of the holonomy along contact type hypersurfaces).
-We define the key parts of this stratification: Lagrangian bones and joints.
+The goal of the first stage is to find a skeleton whose abstract structure uniquely determines the Weinstein manifold and is stable under certain kinds of perturbations (contact perturbations of the holonomy along contact type hypersurfaces).
+We define the key structures: bones and joints.
+Bones are smooth Lagrangian manifolds (possibly with boundary and non-compact ends) whose union is the entire skeleton.
 Each joint lies on a unique bone in the closure of other bones which approach it, and is given as a ``front projection'' of a Legendrian co-normal lift of the joint in a unit co-tangent bundle.
+Singularities in the skeleton are determined by the embeddings of the singular joints in the bones. \begin{theorem} Every Weinstein manifold can be Weinstein homotoped so that its skeleton is built of bones meeting along joints.
+The diffeomorphism type of the (singular) joints embedded in the bones uniquely recovers the Weinstein manifold up to Weinstein homotopy. \end{theorem}

-Singularities in the skeleton are determined by the smooth topology of the singular joints.
-There are two distinct causes of singularities in the joints: inductive accumulation of joints onto joints (think of handles of many different indices interacting), and failures of the front projections to be embeddings.
-In the first stage, we deal with the first issue and show that if the front projections are all immersions, then we can arrange by a perturbation that the singularities in the skeleton are all arboreal (Theorem \ref{thm:notang}).
-In the second stage, we turn towards singularities of tangency where a front projection fails to be an immersion.
+There are two distinct causes of singularities in the joints: inductive accumulation of joints onto joints (think of handles of many different indices interacting), and failures of the joints to be immersed.
+In the first stage, we deal with the first issue.

+\begin{theorem} [Technical statement is Theorem \ref{thm:notang}] If a skeleton of a Weinstein manifold is built of bones with immersed joints, then after a generic perturbation, the skeleton has only (signed, Lagrangian) arboreal singularities. \end{theorem}

+In the second stage, we turn towards singularities of tangency where a the front projection associated to a joint fails to be an immersion.
 We provide a general procedure (Proposition \ref{p:localize}) for localizing these singularities of tangency so that we can modify the skeleton in a neighborhood to try to replace the singularities of tangency with a collection of arboreal singularities without destroying the singularity structure of distant parts of the skeleton.
-Finally, in Theorem \ref{thm:sigma10} we show that the simplest type of singularities of tangency ($\Sigma^{1,0}$ singularities using the notation of the Thom-Boardman stratification) can be replaced by only arboreal singularities.
+Finally, we deal with that the simplest type of singularities of tangency ($\Sigma^{1,0}$ singularities using the notation of the Thom-Boardman stratification).

+\begin{theorem} Suppose all of the tangential singularities of joints have type $\Sigma^{1,0}$.
+Then there is a homotopy of the Weinstein structure to one whose skeleton has only arboreal singularities. \end{theorem}